wbobeirne/lesson-modules/modules-6-15-secure-cookies/secure-cookies.md

 ## So Which Should We Use?

-* You were taught both because sessions area superset of secured cookies
+* You were taught both because sessions are a superset of signed cookies
-  * Anything you can do with cookies, you can do with sessions
+  * Anything you can do with signed cookies, you can do with sessions
 	* But it's important to understand how sessions work using signed cookies
-* However, sessions allow us to do more since we're in control on the server:
+* However, sessions allow us to do more since we're not constrained by cookies:
+	* Storing larger, complex data, not just small strings
-  * Storing secure data that shouldn't live on the client
+  * Storing private data that shouldn't live on the client
 	* Sharing sessions between multiple browsers by using the same key
 	* Storing the session in something persistent
 	* We'll discuss these more in the future
-* So for now, **use sessions instead of signed cookies** for secure data
+* So for our projects, **use sessions instead of signed cookies**
-* But you continue to use regular cookies for client side / insecure data
+* But you should continue to use regular cookies that are set on the client side

 ---